purcell/emacs-reformatter/README.md

   :lighter 'DF)
 ```

-The `reformatter-define` macro expands to code which generates both
+The `reformatter-define` macro expands to code which generates
+`dhall-format-buffer` and `dhall-format-region` interactive commands,
-a `dhall-format` interactive command and a local minor mode called
-`dhall-format-on-save-mode`.
-The `:args` and `:program` expressions
+and a local minor mode called `dhall-format-on-save-mode`.
+The `:args`
-will be evaluated at runtime, so they can refer to variables that may
+and `:program` expressions will be evaluated at runtime, so they can
-(later) have a buffer-local value.
-A custom variable will be generated
+refer to variables that may (later) have a buffer-local value.
+A
-for the mode lighter, with the supplied value becoming the default.
+custom variable will be generated for the mode lighter, with the
+supplied value becoming the default.

 The generated minor mode allows idiomatic per-directory or per-file
 customisation, via the "modes" support baked into Emacs' file-local